Skip to main content

 2. Add a DPoP header with a fresh proof that includes ath.

-DPOP_PROOF=$(node make-proof.js GET https://api.flexslot.gg/api/public/v1/decks/ "$ACCESS_TOKEN")
+DPOP_PROOF=$(node make-proof.js GET https://api.flexslot.gg/api/public/v1/games/magic-the-gathering/decks "$ACCESS_TOKEN")

-curl https://api.flexslot.gg/api/public/v1/decks/ \
+curl https://api.flexslot.gg/api/public/v1/games/magic-the-gathering/decks \

 -H "Authorization: DPoP $ACCESS_TOKEN" \